net-lisias-kspu/ContractConfigurator/Parameters.md

         // The name of the biome to reach. biome = Shores

         // Text for the contract parameter.
-Note that the biome name is always
-        // appended.
-        //
         // Default = Biome: <biome>
-        title = Relax on Kerbin's
+        title = Relax on Kerbin's Shores
     }

 #### ReachDestination